-WELCOME to our fourth quarterly newsletter of 2015, rounding up the latest news and events from UNU-MERIT and its School of Governance.
+WELCOME to our first quarterly newsletter of 2016, rounding up the latest news and events from UNU-MERIT and its School of Governance.
 We explore the push and pull of international development: innovation through science and entrepreneurship, and governance through public policy analysis.
-This time we look forward to our Master's Open Day, Saturday 10 October, and look back on the 2015 Global Innovation Index and the Global Goals series.
+This time we look forward to a workshop on Science, Technology and Innovation indicators on 13-14 January, and our Master's Open Day on 20 February.
+We also look back on reports published with the EU, UNESCO and UNIDO.